shanujaiswal/Practice_Project/Python/1) Python Notes.md

 # Python

 --> Python is a very simple language, and has a very straightforward syntax.
+-->
 --> Python is a popular programming language.
---> Case Sensetive
+--> Python is a case-sensitive language.
+It considers that uppercase and lowercase characters are different.
 --> Python can be used on a server to create web applications.
 --> There are two major Python versions, Python 2 and Python 3.
 Python 2 and 3 are quite different --> One difference between Python 2 and 3 is the print statement.
 In Python 2, the "print" statement is not a function, and therefore it is invoked without parentheses.
 However, in Python 3, it is a function, and must be invoked with parentheses.

 # Indentation

+--> Indentation refers to the spaces at the beginning of a code line.
+--> Where in other programming languages the indentation in code is for readability only, the indentation in Python is very important.
+--> Python uses indentation to indicate a block of code .
+Python will give you an error if you skip the indentation:
---> Python uses indentation for blocks, instead of curly braces.
-Both tabs and spaces are supported, but the standard indentation requires standard Python code to use four spaces.
+--> The standard indentation requires standard Python code to use four spaces,but it has to be at least one.

-# input in Python
+# Input in Python

 input() statement is used to accept value ( using keyboard) from user input()--> default is always a str int(input()) ---> value will be integer float(input()) ---> value will be float

+# Comments

+--> used to explain Python code.
+--> used to make the code more readable.
+--> used to prevent execution when testing code.
+--> Comments starts with a #, and Python will ignore them:
+--> Add a multiline string (triple quotes) in our code, and place your comment inside it:

 # Variables and Types

---> Variable -- Memory allocation
---> Variable is a name given to a memory location in a program.
+--> Variable -- containers for storing data values -- Memory allocation --> Variable is a name given to a memory location in a program.
 --> Every variable in Python is an object.
 --> Python is completely "object oriented", and not "statically typed".
 Do not need to declare variables before using them, or declare their type.

+# Type Conversion(automatically) & type casting(manual)

+Type Conversion is the automatic or manual process of changing a variable's data type, while Type Casting is the explicit (manual) conversion using functions like int(), float(), and str(). float is superior than int.
 --> lst = [1, 2, 3, 4, 5] # List
 --> tpl = (1, 2, 3, 4, 5) # Tuple
 --> strg = "Hello" # String